m4cneto/udacity_data_engineer/README.md

 • etl.py: Reads and loads the song_data and log_data files and loads the tables.
 It is populated based on the etl.ipynb block.
 • READMY.md: Contains project details.
 • sql_queries.py: Contains all SQL queries and is important for create_tables.py, etl.ipynb and etl.py files.
-• test.ipynb: Displays the first rows of each table to check how the database is doing.
+• test.ipynb: Display the first rows of each table to check how the database is doing.

 ## How to run the script?